Metronidazole is an antibiotic.

 Always complete your course, even if you start to feel better.

 It’s unusual to have side effects when using metronidazole cream or gel.
-However there can be some common side effects with the tablets, suppositories or vaginal gel.
+However, there can be some common side effects with tablets, suppositories or vaginal gel.

 Do not drink alcohol while taking the tablets or liquid or using the vaginal gel or suppositories.
 It can give you severe side effects such as feeling or being sick, stomach pain, hot flushes, a pounding heartbeat (palpitations) and a headache.
 After finishing your treatment, wait for 2 days before drinking alcohol again.
 This allows the metronidazole to leave your body.